August 27, 2020 |

 August 2020: moments before dawn this past week in Lodi's Vino Farms, a mechanical harvester gets maintenance work after a night of grape picking

-To everything there is a season.
+To everything, there is a season.
 Especially at the start of each year's harvest, which is the height — the culmination — of all seasons.
-At least in Lodi, America's largest winegrowing region.
+At least in Lodi, America's largest wine-growing region.

-August 2020: golden, luscious Ribolla Gialla grapes in Clements Hills-Lodi's Mio Vigneto Vineyard this past week, just about ready to come off the vine
+August 2020: Golden, luscious Ribolla Gialla grapes in Clements Hills-Lodi's Mio Vigneto Vineyard this past week, just about ready to come off the vine

 In the case of Lodi, it is vineyards that have been loved and expanded, for the most case, by caretakers with ties to the land going back two or three, and sometimes five or six, generations.
 Not too many American wine regions can say this is more common than not.
 Lodi can.
 This is a farmers' region.
 It reminds you of that enduring fact: the best wines are not "made," they are grown.
-They come from fruit and vines, and taste like that.
+They come from fruit and vines and taste like that.
 The farmer is the man.

 Every vintage, as it were, is as much a reflection of Mother Nature's whims as "man's foibles (as the famous wine importer Kermit Lynch once put it).
 In 2020, for instance, Mother Nature said "harvest starts in August."
 These are marching orders, never requests.

-Lodi, when all is said and done, is a wine region like many others, producing the finest possible Lodi wines the same way that Napa Valley produces the finest Napa Valley wines or Bordeaux produces the finest Bordeauxs.
+Lodi, when all is said and done, is a wine region like many others, producing the finest possible Lodi wines the same way that Napa Valley produces the finest Napa Valley wines or Bordeaux produces the finest Bordeaux.
 Truly catholic wine lovers know this, which is why these kinds of aficionados may be the happiest of them all.
 Their appreciation of the world's best wines knows no bounds.

-Last year in September 2019, harvest of Lodi's oldest vines — here, ancient vine Flame Tokay planted in Jessie's Grove in 1889 — was in full swing, as the oldest vines carrying the smallest loads of fruit are usually the vines that ripen the fastest
+Last year in September 2019, the harvest of Lodi's oldest vines — here, ancient vine Flame Tokay planted in Jessie's Grove in 1889 — was in full swing, as the oldest vines carrying the smallest loads of fruit are usually the vines that ripen the fastest

-Sangiovese, another fairly early ripener, being destemmed and transferred to a fermenter in the Oak Farm Vineyards winery
+Sangiovese, another fairly early ripener, is being destemmed and transferred to a fermenter in the Oak Farm Vineyards winery

 Nothing like the smell of freshly picked ancient vine fruit in the morning